bcgov/entity/.github/ISSUE_TEMPLATE/Onboarding.md

 -----------------

 **GitHub & ZenHub**
 - [ ] 1.
-First, the new user is to go to github.com to register their account
+First, the new user is to go to github.com to register their account (using all lower-case for their name if it's a new account)
 - [ ] 2.
 Next, the new user is to verify that 2 factor authentication is enabled
 - [ ] 3.
 Once the account creation and 2fa are completed, send a message to an admin to request the new employee is added.
-(Admins as of Feb 2021 include: Kaine Sparks, Patrick Wei, Kial Jinnah, Richard Armitage, Thor Wolpert and John Lane.)
+(Admins include anyone on the SRE team)
 - [ ] 4.
 Once added, the employee will need to install the Zenhub plugin in the Chrome browser

 -----------------